 Laminates can be used with caution.
 Careful consideration must be given to the installation to insure the underlying floor structure and concrete is dry in order to minimize changes dues to heat and moisture and avoid warps and cracks.
 Adhesives are also important to consider.
 Follow manufacturer recommendations for best results.

-Vinyl has come a long way since the old linoleum floors of the sixties.
-While it is not an ideal choice for heat conduction, some vinyl flooring can be installed over radiant heat with a temperature limit set by the manufacturer.
+Vinyl flooring has come a long way since the old linoleum floors of the sixties.
+While it is not an ideal choice for heat conduction, some vinyl floors can be installed over radiant heat with a temperature limit set by the manufacturer.
 Poor quality vinyl flooring may discolor or emit a foul odor when heated.

 Hardwood and Bamboo